 The Clinic operates as part of the professional training for postgraduate psychology students at the University.
 Assessment and treatment is provided by provisional psychologists who are supervised by experienced Clinical Psychologists.

-Psychologists equip people with the skills needed to function better and to prevent problems such as work stress, relationship troubles and coping with illness from seriously affecting your life.
+Psychologists equip people with the skills needed to function better and to prevent problems such as work stress, relationship troubles and coping with illness that's seriously affecting your life.

 The Clinic specialises in cognitive-behavioural therapy and psychodynamic therapy.
 We provide assessment and treatment of: